 Asserting a viable claim of fraud based on any of these theories can open the door to substantially larger damage awards than most breach of contract claims, or can provide additional leverage to the party asserting them in an effort to negotiate a prompt settlement.
 This is primarily due to the availability of punitive damages for proving fraud.
 Punitive damages are meant to punish the wrongdoer and are often based on a percentage of the wrongdoer’s revenue, which is otherwise not considered in awarding damages.

-If you are engaged in a dispute involving fraud or alleged fraud, the trusted and highly experienced litigation attorneys at Gehres Law Group can provide valuable insights and skilled representation.
+If you are engaged in a dispute involving fraud or alleged fraud, the trusted and highly experienced litigation attorneys at Gehres Law Library can provide valuable insights and skilled representation.
 Contact us today for your complimentary consultation.